dokester/BayesicFitting/BayesicFitting/documentation/manual.md

 calculation.
 In that case the weights should be set to the inverse squares of the stdevs.
 However weights do not need to be inverse variances; they could be derived in any other way.
-One specially usefull feature of the use of weights, is that some might be set to zero, causing those points not to contribute at all to the fit.<br>
+One specially usefull feature of the use of weights, is that some weights might be set to zero, causing those points not to contribute at all to the fit.

 #### Linear Fitters.